We recognise the traditional owners of Cape York and the Torres Strait Islands and pay our respects to our elders, past and present.

 Djarragun College is a co-educational non‐denominational day and boarding school for Years P to 12.
 The College opened in 2001 and occupies a beautiful, spacious campus in Gordonvale 20 kilometres south of Cairns.

 As a distinctive far North Queensland school, the college is made up almost exclusively of an Aboriginal and Torres Strait Islander student body, of whom approximately 20% are boarders.
 The majority of the student body comes from Yarrabah, Gordonvale and the greater Cairns area.
-These students are transported by bus to school daily.
-The boarders come from the Torres Strait Islands, Cape York, other parts of Queensland and interstate.
+These students are transported to school by bus daily.
+The boarders come from the Torres Strait Islands, Cape York, Gulf of Carpentaria and Northern Territory communities.

 The staff at Djarragun firmly believe that every child deserves success.